plone/training/docs/mastering-plone/user_generated_content.md

 ## Grant local roles

-- Go to {guilabel}`Sharing` and grant the role _Can add_ to the group _logged-in users_.
+On the schedule page, go to {guilabel}`Sharing`.
+Check the box for {guilabel}`Can add` for the group {guilabel}`Logged-in users`, and save.
 Now every logged-in user can add content in this folder (and only this folder).

+The {guilabel}`Can add` column grants the `Contributor` role to this group within this folder.

-By combining the constrain types and the local roles on this folder, we have achieved, that only logged-in users can create and submit talks in this folderish page.
+By combining the type constraints and the local roles on this folder, we have made it so that non-admin users can create and submit talks inside the schedule.

 (user-content-custom-workflow-label)=